 "Agents of Change" is an ongoing series featuring the stories, analyses and perspectives of next generation environmental health leaders who come from historically under-represented backgrounds in science and academia.

-During this webinar, Dr. Ami Zota, the founder and director of Agents of Change, will facilitate a Q&A discussion with four of the fellows who participated in the program this year to discuss their ongoing research, activism, and experiences with publishing their ideas in the public sphere.
+During this webinar, Dr. Ami Zota, the founder and director of Agents of Change, facilitated a Q&A discussion with four of the fellows who participated in the program this year to discuss their ongoing research, activism, and experiences with publishing their ideas in the public sphere.
 Fellows El'gin Avila, MPH, CPH, Mỹ Dzung Chu, MSPH, Ans Irfan, MD, MPH, and Brenda Trejo, MPH, have published articles in EHN.org focused on the public health crisis of displacement and exclusion of communities of color in decision making, housing insecurity and its disproportionate impact on the health of people of color, 'Agricultural Exceptionalism' or lack of farmworkers' legal rights perpetuating exploitation and abuse, and the importance of acknowledging racism in environmental health to address injustice.

 Ami Zota, ScD, MS, is collaborating with EHN on Agents of Change.
 She is an Associate Professor in the Department of Environmental & Occupational Health at the George Washington University Milken School of Public Health.
 Dr. Zota’s work seeks to secure environmental justice and improve health equity through advancements in science, policy, and clinical practice.
 Her research identifies novel pathways linking social disparities, environmental exposures, and reproductive and children’s health.
 She received a career development award from the National Institutes of Health for her research on environmental health disparities and was recently recognized as a Pioneer Under 40 in Environmental Public Health by the Collaborative on Health and the Environment.
 She is currently an Associate Editor of Journal of Exposure Science and Environmental Epidemiology and on the Editorial Boards of Environmental Health Perspectives and Environmental Epigenetics.